offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Mass Spectrometry/Theoretical Spectrum_TOPIC
 ```

 **WHAT**: Given an experimental spectrum, subtract its masses from each other.
-The differences are a set of potential masses for the amino acids making up the peptide that experimental spectrum is for.
+The differences are a set of potential amino acid masses for the peptide that generated that experimental spectrum.

 For example, the following experimental spectrum is for the linear peptide NQY: [113.9, 115.1, 136.2, 162.9, 242.0, 311.1, 346.0, 405.2].
 Performing 242.0 - 113.9 results in 128.1, which is very close to the mass for amino acid Y -- the mass for Y was derived even though the mass isn't directly in the experimental spectrum itself: